-The clerk at the courthouse can be an excellent resource for your case.
+The clerk is often the first person small claims court litigants interact with in their case.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Briscoe County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
-Also, while the clerk can answer questions about procedures, the clerk cannot give legal advice.
+While the clerk can help you with procedural issues, the clerk is not able to give legal advice.
 They will direct you to an attorney if answering your question would require that.

-A plaintiff cannot demand more than $10,000 in their action.
-(Texas Government Code 28.093).
+You cannot demand or ask for more than $10,000 in a small claims court case.
+(Government Code 28.093).
 Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
 You cannot seek injunctive relief.
-For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-This would be called injunctive relief.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This type of relief would be injunctive relief.

 Appeals are allowed if the amount of the award exceeds $250.00.

 What can I expect at trial?

 Small claims court trials are very informal compared to a regular civil trial.
 This allows the trials to be conducted in a much more informal fashion.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
 Trials generally are pretty short (15-20 minutes).
 A jury trial will likely last longer, probably a few hours.